 South India is home to many well-known temples, including the Palani Temple of Lord Murugan.
 He is Lord Shiva’s first son.
 South India’s people worshipped him the same way as Lord Shiva.
 The Arulmigu Dhandayuthapani Swamy Temple, located in Palani, Tamil Nadu, is one of the many temples devoted to Lord Murugan.
 It is an incredibly renowned temple.

 The Murugan temple is in Tamil Nadu’s Palani town, part of the Dindigul district on Sivagiri Mountain, the taller of the two hills in the Palani Hills.
 That’s why people called it a Palani Temple.
-A huge crowd gathers to worship Lord Murugan once at Tamil Nadu’s well-known Palani Temple.
+A huge crowd once gathered to worship Lord Murugan at Tamil Nadu’s well-known Palani Temple.

 About Palani Temple